martinphellwig/brython_wf/site/doc/en/pydom/after.md

 <h4>
-Example: Add the class 'selected' to the matched elements.
+Example: Inserts a pydom object (similar to an Array of DOM Elements) after all paragraphs.
 </h4>

 <pre id="source3"></pre>